selsad/WA_SpamBot/README.md

 # Requirements
 - Linux or Windows running machine (hasn't been tested on other OSs)
 - Beginner level knowledge on how to use a computer, to be able to read and understand basic English
+- A little bit of patience, because i suck at programming and probably you will face some issues which obviously contradict previous statement